Will Tschetter: College career

 The following season, as a redshirt freshman he earned a reputation as a spark plug.
 He averaged 10.7 minutes of playing time, starting eight of 27 games played for the 2022–23 Wolverines.
 In his first career start on February 14, 2023, Tschetter missed two free throws with Michigan down by two with 1:17 remaining.
 Michigan went on to lose to Wisconsin by five points.
 He scored four points, five rebounds and had two assists.
 Following his redshirt freshman season, he did an internship on a bison ranch.

 Tschetter entered his redshirt sophomore season as the only member of his signing class to remain at Michigan.
 In his first two games, he made all six of his three-point shots and was 11 of 13 from the field, including scoring a career-high eight points in the seasons opener against UNC Asheville on November 7, 2023.
 He then set a new career high with 20 points against Youngstown State on November 10.
 He shot 8 of 8 from the field (4 of 4 on three-point shots).

 The 2023–24 Michigan Wolverines endured an 8-24 season, finishing last in the Big Ten with a 3-17 conference record.
 On March 15, 2024, Michigan fired head coach Juwan Howard, replacing him with Dusty May, whom they hired on March 23.
-On April 5, Tschetter became the first tenured Wolverine to announce he would return for the 2024-25 team.
+On April 5, Tschetter became the first tenured Wolverine to announce he would return for the 2024–25 team.
 He completed his undergraduate curriculum in three years, earning a bachelor's degree in earth and environmental science.

 On January 16, 2025, Tschetter posted what was at the time a season-high 15 points when Michigan visited the Minnesota Golden Gophers at Williams Arena, about 100 miles from his hometown.
 Michigan lost in overtime.
 On February 5 against the Oregon Ducks, in the victory he led the Wolverines with a season-high 17 points in 17 minutes off the bench.
 In the championship game of the 2025 Big Ten tournament, Tschetter connected on two second half three-point shots to stop Wisconsin’s momentum, helping lead Michigan to a Big Ten championship one season after finishing in last place in the conference.

-In his debut for the 2025–26 Wolverines on November 3, 2025 against Oakland, he posted 16 points with four three-point shots.
+In his debut for the 2025–26 Wolverines on November 3, 2025, against Oakland, he posted 16 points with four three-point shots.
+The team earned the championhsip at the 2026 NCAA Division I men's basketball tournament and tied the Big Ten Conference record for single-season wins.